andre-salvati/databricks-template/README.md

-# Project Template for Spark/Databricks with Python packaging and CI/CD automation
+# Databricks template project with Asset Bundles, Python packaging and CI/CD automation

 This project template provides a structured approach to enhance your productivity when delivering ETL pipelines on Databricks.
 Feel free to customize it based on your project's specific nuances and the audience you are targeting.